Praisecodes/Hello-world/README.md

 # Hello-world
-This is a repository I created while learning how to use GitHub
+Hello y'all this was done while leaarning to use GitHub and creating new branches and also making commits